ropg/ESP32_RTC_EEPROM/README.md

 *"Survives deep sleep, but not reset, powercycle or reflashing."*

-**Do not use this library if you just the data in some variables to survive deep sleep.
+**Do not use this library if you just want the data in some variables to survive deep sleep.
 Just mark the variables `RTC_DATA_ATTR` and you're all set.
 There's a tutorial [here](https://randomnerdtutorials.com/esp32-deep-sleep-arduino-ide-wake-up-sources/).
 This library is for you only if you have existing code that uses [`EEPROM.h`](https://github.com/espressif/arduino-esp32/blob/master/libraries/EEPROM/src/EEPROM.h), and you're okay with having anything written to EEPROM not survive reset, power loss or flashing new code.**

 &nbsp;